UCAT

 Amongst the universities that TISC is partnered with, Curtin University is the only institution that offers an undergraduate medical pathway in Western Australia to prospective applicants.
 However, there are TISC universities that provide alternate undergraduate healthcare degrees and pathways to a career in medicine.

-Before applying to a medical school, it is always advised that you go through individual medical schools’ entry requirements to better understand what you need to do in order to be successful.
+Before applying to a medical school, it is always advised that you go through individual medical schools’ entry requirements and their different pathways to better understand what you need to do in order to be successful.

 Eligibility for Undergraduate Medicine via TISC